-II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+II.B.1.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
+(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)